samiilvonen/csc-spack-settings/README.md

 systems are stored in different folders under `site-config`.

 - `puhti` has settings for Puhti CPU part
-- `puhti-ai` has settings for Puhti GPU part
 - `test-env` has the settings for singularity testing/tutorial environment
 - `laptops` is for the CSC local laptop installations